chef/chef-web-docs/README.md

 # Chef documentation

 <!-- markdownlint-disable-file MD002 MD033 MD041-->
-This GitHub Repository is the source for the Chef documentation published on [docs.chef.io](https://docs.chef.io/).
+This GitHub repository is the source for the Chef documentation published on [docs.chef.io](https://docs.chef.io/).

 The [chef/chef-web-docs](https://github.com/chef/chef-web-docs) repository contains: